mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 ## Overview

-This post builds on the idea of static vs dynamic tilemap layers that we talked about [last time](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a).
+This post builds on the ideas of tilemap layers that we talked about [last time](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a).
 The code we're going to build in this post is based on one of my contributions to [Phaser Labs](https://labs.phaser.io/).
 It was definitely the example I had the most fun making, and it conveniently covers a lot of additional parts of the dynamic tilemap layer API that we haven't covered yet - from randomizing tiles to using per-tile transparency to create shadows.

 We'll start by getting comfortable with a dungeon generator library using vanilla HTML & JS.
 From there, we'll start bringing in Phaser and progressively building out our endless dungeon world.